apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 Example:

-The example below applies couple of transforms to the the _qualifiedName_ attribute of hive_table.
+The example below applies a couple of transforms to the _qualifiedName_ attribute of hive_table.
 It converts the value to lower case, then searches for 'cl1', if found, replaces it with 'cl2'.

 To use the option, set the contents of _importOptions.json_ to: